edbradley/project-dj-edb-webapp/README.md

 * **DynamoDB:** The AWS NoSQL database in the Cloud.
 It hosts the data table containing the Mix information displayed the Frontend Client. https://docs.aws.amazon.com/dynamodb/index.html?id=docs_gateway#lang/en_us

 **Serverless** architectures have emerged as a popular design pratice that allows applications to be developed, deployed, and scaled in a highly-effcient, and highly-available fashion.
+This project was modeled after an AWS sample project: https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/

 The dj-edb Application consists of 2 major sub-projects:

-* **Backend:** A REST API and Database to manage and exchange data with Frontend Clients, along with an Authentication Mechanism to secure data access.
+* **Back-end:** A REST API and Database to manage and exchange data with Frontend Clients, along with an Authentication Mechanism to secure data access.

-* **Frontend:** Browser-based Clients that communicate with the Backend to access and manage Mixes.
+* **Front-end:** Browser-based Clients that communicate with the Backend to access and manage Mixes.
 The Application has separate Clients for playing Mixes and administering the Mix Information stored in the Backend.

-The **Backend** is built out and tested first.
-Next, the **Frontend** is designed and deployed (first, the private Admin site and finally, the public Mix Audio site).
+The **Back-end** is built out and tested first.
+Next, the **Front-end** is designed and deployed (first, the private Admin site and finally, the public Mix Audio site).

-**Javascript** code is used for the both the Backend (NodeJS - https://nodejs.org/en/) and Frontend (Angular - https://angular.io/).
+**Javascript** code is used for the both the Back-end (NodeJS - https://nodejs.org/en/) and Front-end (Angular - https://angular.io/).

 The Mix audio is streamed via online/Cloud services from SoundCloud https://soundcloud.com and MixCloud https://mixcloud.com.
 Both services allow users to upload audio files and embed streaming audio players (via HTML iframe) into their own custom site/application (dj-edb.com).